 The School of Mathematics and Statistics endows maths prizes for local high schools.
 For information, please contact the Head of School.

 Undergraduates, postgraduates and alumni of the School of Mathematics and Statistics are available to visit high schools to speak at careers expos and similar events.
-For information on this, contact James Franklin.
+For information on this, contact our Communications Officer, Susannah Waters.

 The School appreciates the difficulties school students and teachers face.
 It is of course a trying time for students doing the HSC, and it is also difficult for teachers who are trying to prepare the students for the HSC - and not just prepare them to do well for the HSC, but also to adequately prepare students for their further tertiary studies.
 Mathematics, in particular, is somewhat special.
 Mathematics is an important subject that lies at the basis of many other subjects in Science, such as Engineering and Materials Science, Physics, Chemistry, Biology, and others.
 Mathematics is also one of the only fields where the knowledge is cumulative and somewhat hierarchical, so it is important to adequately prepare students.